lsst-dm/dmtn-326/index.md

 Cutouts could be grouped evenly across multiple files or they could be collected together by sky tract (effectively a spatial partition).

 MEF files have reasonable support in existing tooling but the FITS data model has only limited grouping capabilities and would require the tooling to understand that each `EXTVER` value corresponds to a single cutout.
-A MEF may well be the best option for the specific case of a time-series request at a single coordinate.
+For large MEF files they are also inefficient to access given the lack of indexing facilities in FITS.
 Zip archives would usually be treated as a transport medium with the user unpacking the file as soon as they receive it.

-An alternate approach for light-curves is to return a data cube with a spatial slice and a time axis.
+Another approach for light-curves is to return a data cube with a spatial slice and a time axis.
 In FITS it's not really possible to have a completely independent absolute-sky-position WCS for each plane in a cube (this is possible using the Starlink AST WCS natively {cite:p}`2016A&C....15...33B` but we have to be FITS standard compliant).
 This is not as trivial as it at first appears as the pixel-preserving cutouts from single-epoch images for even completely stationary objects are not a great match, as every image will have different registration and rotational dithering, so there's no conceivable common WCS for the spatial dimensions of the cube as a whole.
 Even if, again, for the particular application that didn't matter, and there was no spatial WCS and all the cutouts were just aligned on row/column directions, the source would still be at a different sub-pixel position in every plane, and there's no natural place to stash that information in a FITS cube.